Skip to content

 High availability

 Replicas within PlanetScale are used to enable high availability of your database.
-This is the primary reason all production branches in PlanetScale are provided at least one replica.
+This is a part of the reason all production branches in PlanetScale are provided at least one replica.
 In situations where the underlying hardware or service hosting the primary MySQL node fails, our system will automatically elect a new primary node from the available replicas and reroute traffic to that new primary.
+This process is know as reparenting and typically is all handled within milliseconds or seconds.

 Multiple availability zones